pscedu/psc-wpdocs/aibd/conda-best-practices-create-new-env.md

 ### Use the "conda env create" command
-The `conda env create` command uses a structured yaml file for installing an environment based on the complete list of packages generated from a different Conda environment.
+The `conda env create` command uses a structured yaml file for installing an environment based on the complete list of packages generated from a different conda environment.
 The file extension is important and it should be "yaml".
    Using a ".txt" extension triggers errors even if the content was in yaml format.

     Example `PACKAGES_LIST.yaml` file for a regular `pandas` installation:

     ```yaml
     name: pandas_test
     channels: